 The drift score, in this case, is the ROC AUC score of the domain classifier computed on a validation dataset.
-This ROC AUC is compared to the ROC AUC of the random classifier at a set percentile.
-To ensure the result is statistically meaningful, we repeat the calculation 1000 times with randomly assigned target class probabilities.
+For small data (<1000 objects), Evidently will compare the ROC AUC to the ROC AUC of the random classifier at a set percentile.
+We repeat the calculation 1000 times with randomly assigned target class probabilities to ensure the result is statistically meaningful.
 This produces a distribution with a mean of 0,5.
 We then take the 95th percentile of this distribution and compare it to the ROC-AUC score of the domain classifier.
 If the classifier score is higher, we consider the data drift to be detected.
 (You can also set a different percentile as a parameter).

 This approach helps identify how well a machine learning model can distinguish between current and reference data.
-It also protects against false positive drift results since we explicitly compare the classifier score against the “best random score” we could obtain.
+It also protects against false positive drift results for small datasets since we explicitly compare the classifier score against the “best random score” we could obtain.

 If the drift is detected, Evidently will also calculate the top features of the domain classifier.
 The resulting output contains specific characteristic words that help identify whether a given sample belongs to reference or current.
 They normalized based on vocabulary, for example, to exclude non-interpretable words like articles.

 Exploring specific distinctive words can help to debug the data drift.
 For example, it can surface words that became more popular with time or a change in the overall sentiment.